HOLD FAST. Acrylic on Canvas. 2017.

 Conrad's first solo show in the USA, UNITED STATE was an exploration of the relationship between the UK and America through the history of motorcycling.

 A limited number of signed posters from the show are now available in the shop.

 After ten years in his London studio, Conrad Leach has relocated to a new workspace in downtown Los Angeles, where he will produce work for upcoming shows in America, Japan and Europe.
 In this short film by Naoki Tomita, Conrad discusses the move, his relationship with Japan and the creative process.
 Contact the new studio here.

 THE STORY OF LUCKY 13

 In 2007 Conrad started a body of personal work drawing influence from different periods of motorcycle culture.
 The periods that influenced his style the most.
 Re-interpreting old imagery and creating his own to represent these ideas.
 From this body of work came 'Lucky 13'.
 An amalgamation of motorcycle 'Cliches' presented in the form of a modified piece of vintage motorcycle 'clip art'.
 The type of clip art commonly seen on race posters during the pioneering period of American racing from the 1920's to the 1940's.
-What began in 2008 as a large-scale canvas painting first exhibited at The Legend of The Motorcycle: Concours d'Elegance, in Half Moon Bay, California, Lucky 13 has become one of Conrad’s most iconic and well-known images.
+First exhibited in 2008 as a large-scale canvas painting at The Legend of The Motorcycle: Concours d'Elegance, in Half Moon Bay, California, Lucky 13 has become one of Conrad’s most iconic and well-known images.
 Lucky 13 has since been re-interpreted in various iterations, i.e., limited edition giclée prints, collectible toys, collaborations with fashion brands, and even tattoo art.

 In 2010, a limited edition screen-printed version of Lucky 13 appeared in the Japanese magazine LIGHTNING.
 Along with the release of this version in LIGHTNING magazine, a traditional embroidered sukajan jacket was produced, beautifully combining the sukajan style and Japanese motifs with the iconic imagery of Lucky 13.